What is an abdominal aortic aneurysm and what are the symptoms?

 We usually repair the aorta when an aneurysm reaches about 5 or 5.5 centimeters in width.

 The second approach has been developed more recently over the past two decades.
-It's an endovascular (or stent) technique in which the aneurysm is repaired in a much less invasive manner.
+It's an endovascular (or stent) technique in which the aneurysm is repaired in a much less invasive procedure.
 A lot of aneurysms can now be treated with an endovascular procedure and about 90 percent of the patients we see at UChicago Medicine are able to have their aneurysm fixed with stents.

 What is the abdominal aortic aneurysm surgery survival rate?